 In parasitic species, the first meals are the host bodies in which the larvae grow.
 Larvae are then fed insects which the adults prey on.
 Adult wasps can be scavengers, predatory, or subsist entirely on nectar.
 In some social species, the larvae produce sweet secretions which are eaten by the adults.

 Hornets use stings (and bites) to kill prey and defend their nests.
 Unlike bees, which have barbed stingers and die after stinging, hornets can sting multiple times.
 The strength of the venom varies among species, but hornet stings are generally more painful to humans than other wasp species, due to a large amount of acetylcholine.
 Stings are rarely fatal to humans (excepting allergic reactions), but swarms of hornets can be deadly.
-This video shows the predatory life of a hornet; how it uses its sting to prey:

 Certain species of wasps (including yellow jackets and hornets) are considered the most aggressive stinging insects.
 In all wasps, a stinger is present on females, as it derives from a female sex organ.